openedx/edx-documentation/en_us/developers/source/architecture.rst

 respectively).

 This service is supported by a collection of other autonomous web services called independently deployed applications (IDAs).
-Over time, edX plans to break out more of the existing edx-platform functions into new IDAs.
+Over time, we plan to break out more of the existing edx-platform functions into new IDAs and MFEs.
 This strategy will help manage the complexity of the edx-platform code base to make it as easy as possible for developers to approach and contribute to the project.